 - Registration Deadline

 Absentee Ballot Process

-All active registered voters will automatically receive a vote by mail ballot.
-If you go to a polling location to vote on Election Day, you will be provided with a paper provisional ballot.
 If you have a disability that prevents you from voting on a paper ballot, you will be provided access to an accessible voting device.
 Also, a voter may drop off their vote by mail ballot at their polling place.
-The November 3rd, 2020 General Election is being conducted primarily by vote by mail.
 If you haven’t received your vote by mail ballot, please contact your county clerk.

 Overseas citizens and U.S. military personnel can find information on how to register to vote and request a vote by mail ballot at the Overseas Vote Foundation.

 Candidate and Ballot Measure Information

 Secure ballot drop box locations can be found here.
 All locations are open 24 hours a day and until 8pm on election day unless noted.
 This information is processes as it is received from the counties, the list will be updated as the material is processed.
 If your county is not be listed below, they have not received their information yet.